 6. Air dry!

-The only clothing items that I put in the dryer on a regular basis are jeans, pajamas, gym clothes, and undergarments.
+The only clothing items that I put in the dryer on a regular basis are jeans, pajamas, sweats, and basic cotton t-shirts (that I’ve already washed a few times and know won’t shrink).
 Everything else gets air dried.
-Just like hot water can shrink clothes in the washer, using hot air to dry your clothes will also shrink them – and even more so in most cases!
+Just like hot water can shrink clothes in the washer, using hot air to dry your clothes will also shrink them and/or damage them – and even more so in most cases!

 If you’re lucky enough to have a backyard or outdoor space, buy a clothesline and allow your clothes to air dry.
-Right now, the summer heat will dry clothes pretty quickly, plus laundry that stays out in the fresh air always smells amazing.
-If you’re in a dorm or apartment building, consider buying a collapsible or foldable clothes-drying rack, which is the ideal way to dry clothes in small spaces.
+If you live somewhere warm, the outdoor heat will dry clothes pretty quickly, plus laundry that stays out in the fresh air always smells amazing.
+If you’re in a dorm or apartment, consider buying a collapsible or foldable clothes-drying rack, which is the ideal way to dry clothes in small spaces.

 How do you wash your clothes?
 Do you already follow any of these methods?
 Any laundry tips you’d like to share?
 Do you ever air dry your clothes?
 Tell me what you think by leaving a comment below!

 Editor’s note: This post was originally published in 2013; it was completely updated and revamped in 2019 with new photos and information.